SyahmiMS/ElectricApp/README.md

 # ElecticApp using Flutter

-A personal project to play with flutter UI , by converting design and prototype from uplabs
+A WIP personal project to play with flutter UI , by converting design and prototype from uplabs

 ## Usage